snapADDY/databank/README.md

 >>> db = Database("postgresql://user:password@localhost/db", pool_size=2)
 ```

 The keyword arguments are passed directly to SQLAlchemy's `create_engine()` function.
-Depending on the database you connect to, you have options like setting the size of connection pools.
+Depending on the database you connect to, you have options like the size of connection pools.

 > If you are using `databank` in a multi-threaded environment (e.g. in a web application), make sure the pool size is at least the number of threads.